CaptainCodeman/rdx/readme.md

 But it's not "just" a Redux implementation, it makes it much easier to develop your app.

-I really liked the approach of [redux-rematch](https://rematch.github.io/rematch/) to reduce the boilerplate required when using redux.
+I really liked the approach of [redux-rematch](https://rematch.github.io/rematch/) to reduce the boilerplate required when using Redux.
 For more background and the motivation behind this approach see [redesigning-redux](https://hackernoon.com/redesigning-redux-b2baee8b8a38).

 This brings that same approach to `rdx` and allows you to define your state models in a very small and compact way, without verbose boilerplate code by providing helpers to create the store for you and plugins to add common functionality such as routing.